Pi Program Newsletter

-- Registration Email: You will receive an email with registration instructions to set up your password.
+- Registration Email: An email has been sent with registration instructions to set up your password.
 Be sure to register right away, because the link will expire soon.

 - Setup Default Plans: Once logged in, review & set your child’s Default Plan.
 This is the normal, regular dismissal plan that they follow on a daily basis.

-- Add PUP to your Phone: The PUP app is not accessed through the app stores.
-Instead, you’ll simply add it to your phone’s home screen for easy access.
+- Accessing PUP: The PUP app is not accessed through the app stores.
+Instead, you’ll simply save a tab on your phone or computer's web browser for easy access.

-- Make Plan Changes: Once registered, please start using PUP to report all plan changes and daily health screenings.
+- Make Plan Changes: Once registered, please start using PUP to report all plan changes and absences.
 If you have any questions, contact us here in the office at firstname.lastname@example.org

 - May 28 - Snow Make-up Day (no school)